openhab/openhab-docs/configuration/rules-dsl.md

 ##### Number Item

-A Number Items carries a **DecimalType**.
+A Number Items carries either a **DecimalType** or a **QuantityType** in case the Number Item has a dimension attached (e.g. `Number:Temperature`).
-A DecimalType is also a java.lang.Number so all the conversions listed above under Dimmer Item apply to Number Item as well.
+DecimalType and QuantityType are also java.lang.Number so all the conversions listed above under Dimmer Item apply to Number Item as well.

 Here some other commonly needed conversions:

+* For DecimalType states:

 ```java
 //convert integer_number to string containing hex_code